The Twisp Valley Grange

 Community Service and Engagement:

 The Grange hosted two well-attended Candidate Forums, co-hosted a community seed exchange, and did the cooking for the BBQ at the Kiwanis-Grange Easter Egg Hunt at Pearrygin Lake State Park.
 Potlucks with a Purpose continued with programs including seed saving, pizza making, culinary knives and composting.
-The square dance with live music by Alex MacLeod and the Paradise Drifters was a great success.
-In December, the Grange will host the ever popular Santa Breakfast and cookie decorating event for Manger Mall (every child served by Manger Mall gets a bag of holiday decorated cookies), and do the cooking for the Fire Fighters Appreciation dinner.
+The coming potluck on January 22nd will be a Community Chili Contest.
+In December, the Grange hosted the ever-popular Santa Breakfast and cookie decorating event for Manger Mall (every child served by Manger Mall gets a bag of holiday decorated cookies), and did the cooking for the Fire Fighters Appreciation dinner.
+The square dance in the spring with live music by Alex MacLeod and the Paradise Drifters was a great success.
+Alex and his band will be back Saturday, 1 February for another dance.

 Grants and Fundraising:

-The Grange is grateful to the Methow Valley Fund for a $4,000 grant, to a very generous anonymous donor and the Confluence Heath-Wenatchee Valley Medical for funding air filtration to be installed in 2025, and to all the donors to Give Methow.
-The Blueberry and Easter chocolate fundraisers were appreciated by those who contributed to their succes
+The Grange is grateful to the Methow Valley Fund for a $4,000 grant, to the Confluence Heath-Wenatchee Valley Medical for a $3,000 contribution toward air filtration, to all the donors to Give Methow, and to two very generous anonymous donors.